 What sports are offered?

 Please see the calendar.
 If you would like to request a new sport, please contact Matt Nuesell.
 New sports are added based on student interest.
-Bag toss, Kan Jam, and Washers are three examples of activities added based on student interest.
+Kickball, Squash, and Pickleball are three examples of activities added based on student interest.

 When are games played?

 Most games are played Sunday-Thursday, beginning at 7pm, and ending at 11pm, generally scheduled every hour.
 Broomball and Arena Football are exceptions, beginning anywhere between 7-10pm and ending around 12am.

 Late night events (i.e. Friday Night Tournaments) typically begin at 8pm, with the championship games ending around 2am.